BetaParticleEmission/Senior-Thesis/README.md

 ## 📖 Abstract

-This senior thesis presents a comprehensive workflow for analyzing X-ray spectroscopy data to detmermine if characteristic x-rays are generated from Ne X collision with Faraday Cup surface.
+This senior thesis presents a comprehensive workflow for analyzing X-ray spectroscopy data to detmermine if characteristic x-rays are generated from Ne X collisions with Faraday Cup surfaces.
 Using a combination of **R** for data visualization and wrangling and **Microsoft Excel** for data collection, the project demonstrates rigorous data cleaning, transformation, visualization, and analysis.
-The NIST x-ray emission database is used to find if the energies differences between orbitals match that found in the plots.
+The NIST x-ray emission database is used to find if the energy differences between orbitals match that found in the plots produced from the experiment.

 ---